 Find out what we rate to be the best & worst of Spain holidays by taking a few minutes to browse our Spain travel guide that includes everything from a brief history of Spain to food, shopping & people to help you travel like a local on your Spain holiday.

 Valencia Region History & Geography

-along the Mediterranean, bordered by Cataluña to the north and Murcia to the south.
-With a total area of some 20,0000 square kilometres, yet only 120 kilometres at its widest point, the area has both high mountains and plains, wetlands and beaches, a temperate climate yet with semiarid desert environments and lush forests in the interior.
-In the north the high rocky outcrops of ancient limestone in the mountainous El Maestrazgo region are fiercely cold in winter and have a benign summer climate.
-In total contrast the rolling hills of Xátiva in central Valencia province and its fertile agricultural lands have some of the hottest summer temperatures of the entire Region making it popular with sun worshippers.
+Alicante, Valencia and Castellón form the three provinces of the Region of Valencia, a widely diverse landscape with more than 450 kilometres of Mediterranean coastline, bordered by Cataluña to the north and Murcia to the south.
+The region spans some 20,0000 square kilometres, comprising both high mountains, and plains, wetlands and beaches, but it’s only 120 kilometres at its widest point.
+The coast has a temperate climate, whilst you’ll encounter both semiarid desert and lush forests inland.
+In the north the high rocky outcrops of ancient limestone in the mountainous El Maestrazgo region are fiercely cold in winter, but have a benign summer climate.
+In total contrast, the rolling hills of Xátiva in central Valencia province and its fertile agricultural lands have some of the hottest summer temperatures of the entire region.

 Two mountain ranges dominate the region.
 The ancient Iberian range bisects the area from the north west to the south east.
 The younger Bética formation extends from the south to Cap de la Nao.
 This younger limestone has distinctive, high rocks like the Peñon de Ifach crag, a climber's paradise.
 Where these mountain ranges meet the sea, they create a dramatic landscape of high cliffs, hidden coves and beaches – and offshore reef – a rich habitat for sea life.